OKw3un/Plus-Interpreter/README.md

 ## Key Implementation Details

--Parser: Builds a parse tree from the Plus++ code and ensures grammar correctness.
+- Parser: Builds a parse tree from the Plus++ code and ensures grammar correctness.
--Error Handling: Reports precise syntax and semantic errors with exact location.
+- Error Handling: Reports precise syntax and semantic errors with exact location.
--Virtual Machine: Executes parsed instructions and manages variables.
+- Virtual Machine: Executes parsed instructions and manages variables.
--Testing: Multiple .ppp files were created to validate loops, arithmetic, I/O, and error detection.
+- Testing: Multiple .ppp files were created to validate loops, arithmetic, I/O, and error detection.
--Big Integer Support: Numbers can have up to 100 digits, enabling large integer computations.
+- Big Integer Support: Numbers can have up to 100 digits, enabling large integer computations.

 ## Optimizations
--Designed modularly with clear separation between lexer, parser, and interpreter.
+- Designed modularly with clear separation between lexer, parser, and interpreter.
--Implemented precise error reporting for better debugging.
+- Implemented precise error reporting for better debugging.
--Allowed flexible handling of very large integers (up to 100 digits).
+- Allowed flexible handling of very large integers (up to 100 digits).
--Structured error detection to stop execution immediately at the first invalid statement.
+- Structured error detection to stop execution immediately at the first invalid statement.
--Reused parsing logic for loops and blocks to reduce duplicate code.
+- Reused parsing logic for loops and blocks to reduce duplicate code.

 ## Lessons Learned
--Gained practical experience in building a custom programming language interpreter.
+- Gained practical experience in building a custom programming language interpreter.
--Learned the importance of error detection and user-friendly error messages.
+- Learned the importance of error detection and user-friendly error messages.
--Strengthened understanding of parsing techniques and virtual machines.
+- Strengthened understanding of parsing techniques and virtual machines.
--Improved teamwork, version control, and structured documentation skills.
+- Improved teamwork, version control, and structured documentation skills.
--Understood how even a small language requires careful design decisions for scalability.
+- Understood how even a small language requires careful design decisions for scalability.